HomeSDK Documentation

 Governance Loop

 // 1.
-Ask permission — abort on hard block
+Ask permission — your abort IS the enforcement on the SDK path

 const decision = await claw.guard({